Grand Junction High School

 Grand Junction High School (GJHS) is a public high school located in Grand Junction, Colorado, United States.
 It is part of the Mesa County Valley School District 51.
 It is one of four high schools located within the Grand Valley.

 History

-Originally founded in 1891, the school has been located at its current location on Fifth St. since 1956.
-In early 2022; an entirely new GJHS school building began construction, after the building is finished, the original building will be demolished.
+Originally founded in 1891, the school has been located at its current site on Fifth St. since 1956.
+After two years of construction, in 2024 the original school complex was replaced by an entirely new, modern school building on the same property.

 As of 2021, the student-teacher ratio was approximately 17:1.

-A wall of the school was signed by U.S President Barack Obama in 2013.

 Athletics

 Grand Junction's chosen athletic rival is Fruita Monument High School.
 Some of the sports Grand Junction offers are: